 Macquarie's NEDs are remunerated for their services from the maximum aggregate annual amount approved by shareholders, currently \$A5.0 million.
-They do not receive payments on their retirement from office other than payments accruing from superannuation contributions comprising part of their remuneration.
+They do not receive payments on their retirement from office other than payments relating to their accrued superannuation contributions comprising part of their remuneration.

 To align the interests of the Board with shareholders, NEDs are required to have a meaningful direct shareholding in MGL.
-Unlike Macquarie executives, NEDs are not granted equity, nor are they eligible to receive profit-share payments.
+Unlike Macquarie executives, NEDs are not granted equity nor are they eligible to receive profit share payments.
+The Board minimum shareholding requirement for:

-The Board minimum shareholding requirement is:
+- NEDs other than the Chair, is an investment equivalent to one times the average annual NED fee for the financial year ending prior to their appointment - the Chair, is an investment equivalent to one times the annual Chair fee.

-- for NEDs other than the Chair, an investment equivalent to one times the average annual NED fee for the financial year ending prior to their appointment - for the Chair, an investment equivalent to one times the annual Chair fee with the minimum number of shares to be acquired by NEDs determined using the share price as at the date of the NED's/Chair's appointment.
+with the minimum number of shares to be acquired by NEDs determined using the share price as at the date of the NED's/Chair's appointment.

-The above requirements apply to NEDs and are to be met within three years from appointment with one third of the requirement to be held after one year, two thirds after two years and in full after three years.
+The above requirements apply to MGL's NEDs and are to be met within three years from appointment with one third of the requirement to be held after one year, two thirds after two years and in full after three years.